-Accordingly, an efficient use of the road space to allow and encourage cyclists (particular commuter cyclists who are the main users of the primary cycle network136) to access the CBD is needed.
-Typically, cycle routes need to be safe, comfortable, direct, coherent and attractive whilst for commuter cyclists, with median trip lengths of approximately 5km, most will choose faster routes at the expense of higher perceived safety, comfort and attractiveness.137 number of detours associated with it, the opportunity exists to use appropriately designed bus lanes.
+Accordingly, an efficient use of the road space to allow and encourage cyclists (particular commuter cyclists who are the main users of the primary cycle network) to access the CBD is needed.
+Typically, cycle routes need to be safe, comfortable, direct, coherent and attractive whilst for commuter cyclists, with median trip lengths of approximately 5km, most will choose faster routes at the expense of higher perceived safety, comfort and attractiveness.

-Given the need for direct and coherent routes to the CBD from the suburbs, rather than routes with a
+Given the need for direct and coherent routes to the CBD from the suburbs, rather than routes with a number of detours associated with it, the opportunity exists to use appropriately designed bus lanes.